 The Contact Clip, the Heart of the Mill-Max Receptacle

 Inside every Mill-Max receptacle is a contact clip.
-A contact clip is a conductive, multi-finger, progressive die stamping.
-The contact fingers, also referred to as tines, are the stamped beams which open, envelop, apply force to the mated pin.
-The finger tips are typically coined to maximize the finger tip surface area.
-These fingers allow the contact clip to engage, score and hold the mated pin making an electrical and gas tight connection at 3, 4 or 6 points of contact, depending on the selected contact.
+A contact clip is a conductive, multi-finger, progressive die stamping designed to engage with a range of mating pins to form a reliable electrical connection.
+The ability for the contact to accommodate different size mating leads and apply force to them is due to the superior spring characteristics of beryllium copper and beryllium nickel.
+The contact fingers, also referred to as tines, are the stamped beams which open, envelop and apply force to the mated pin.
+The finger tips are typically coined to maximize the surface area in contact with the mated pin.
+These fingers allow the contact clip to engage, score and apply holding force to the mated pin, forming an electrical and gas tight connection at 3, 4 or 6 points of contact, depending on the selected contact.

-Many contacts are interchangeable within a given receptacle shell.
+Many contacts are interchangeable within a given receptacle shell, provided the contacts have the same group designation.
 Standard receptacles found in the catalog and on the website can be easily assembled with alternate contacts to suit special applications, for example: low insertion force or high operating temperature.
 A convenient contact selector chart has been organized by alternate contact groupings to help assist you in choosing the right contact for your application.

 *The standard material of contact clips is beryllium copper 172 which is suitable for applications operating in a constant temperature environment under 150° C. For applications operating in a temperature over 150° C we offer select clips in beryllium nickel.
 Both materials are heat treated to achieve optimal spring characteristics & durability.

-The current rating of a contact clip is a function of its material thickness and pin engagement surface area.
-The current rating of each Mill-Max contact is listed in the rightmost column, labeled "Current Rating", found on page 248 of the Mill-Max catalog.
+**The current rating of a contact clip is a function of its material thickness and pin engagement surface area.
 Note, this current rating (for a 10° C temperature rise above ambient) is conservative since it rates an individual pin/receptacle pair in the free air.
 For all practical applications, the current rating will be higher because of the heat sinking ability of wires and circuit traces attached to the pin and receptacles and will depend on the specific application.